 This fits in with your job search timeline because you will need to know the best time to follow up on your application.

 If you haven’t already attended an interview, you should be busy researching more of the company and brushing up on your interview skills.
-This can include coming up with good answers for the common interview questions that catch many people out.
+This can include coming up with the right answers for the standard interview questions that catch many people out.

 Getting a job in Australia is as much about planning and preparation, and going the extra mile to make sure you stand out against the crowd.